 What is Data Erasure?

-Need for Data Erasure
+What is the Need for Data Erasure?

 2. Preventing Data Leakage: While device destruction might seem easy, sometimes it can lead to unauthorized data access or spillage.
 The use of a data erasure solution ensures that this never happens.
 Proper data erasure minimizes the risk of data leaks by ensuring that data cannot be recovered or accessed after it is no longer needed.

 4. Preventing Data Breach Penalties: In the unfortunate situation of data leaks and breaches, you are liable to suffer penalties while your brand reputation also takes a nosedive.
 Permanent and irretrievable data erasure prevents such episodes.